fjcaetano/ReCaptcha/README.md

 ## Usage

+The reCAPTCHA keys can be specified as Info.plist keys or can be passed as parameters when instantiating ReCaptcha().

-Simply add `ReCaptchaKey` and `ReCaptchaDomain` (with a protocol ex. http:// or https://) to your Info.plist and run:
+For the Info.plist configuration, add `ReCaptchaKey` and `ReCaptchaDomain` (with a protocol ex. http:// or https://) to your Info.plist and run:

 ``` swift
 let recaptcha = try?
 ReCaptcha()